Maverick Author

 Rob’s Impact

-Rob's leadership extends beyond coaching to building and scaling multiple movement-creating ventures: TEDx Channelside District and TEDx Newport Beach—platforms that curate collisions between scientists and poets, entrepreneurs and activists, technologists and pastors.
-As a humanitarian leader, Rob founded "We Love Our World," connecting resources with needs at scale.
-His Christmas Outreach didn't just serve 15,000 families—it created lasting partnerships like the Harbor Hope After-School Initiative, still serving 200 kids weekly.
-As a leadership coach, Rob has worked with inner-city youth, professional athletes, entertainers including Michael Jackson and Daryl Strawberry, and civic leaders like Tampa Mayor Bob Buckhorn.
-His podcast guests now connect with each other without his involvement.
-TEDx speakers collaborate on projects.
-Christmas partners create new initiatives together.
+Rob's leadership extends beyond coaching to building and organizing powerful movements like TEDx Channelside District and TEDx Newport Beach—platforms that curate collisions between scientists and poets, entrepreneurs and activists, technologists and pastors.
+As a leadership coach, Rob has worked with inner-city youth, professional athletes, collaborated with entertainers including Michael Jackson, Daryl Strawberry, and civic leaders like Tampa Mayor Bob Buckhorn.
 That's legacy: when the network you built keeps creating value without you.

 Connect with Rob Mallan